xianhu/PSpider/README.md

         # decide how to parse the content of url, based on 'keys'
         if keys[0] == "index":
-            # parse the index page and get new urls

             # get the new movie urls of detail page
             div_movies = soup.find_all("a", class_="nbg", title=True)
             url_list.extend([(item.get("href"), ("detail", keys[1]), 0) for item in div_movies])